Ain’t technology wonderful?

 To offset this risk, a strategic approach to IT system development (i.e. software selection, configuration, utility) is needed, and best deployed during the development of the overall business strategy.
 Such an approach requires input from IT industry experts who remain aware of technology development trends.

 Loss of Data

-Data loss can occur for a variety of reasons, and with wide ranging impact.
+Data loss can occur for a variety of reasons, and with wide-ranging impact.
 Individual files can be lost due to human error and local storage misuse.
-A much larger data loss problem can happen with local hard drive failure, combined with lack of adequate real time backup.
+A much larger data loss problem can happen with local hard drive failure, combined with a lack of adequate real-time backup.
 Lack of data management security combined with human error (or sabotage) can result in massive data loss.

 Problems with slow connections can result from communications hardware such as a switch, firewall, or router.
 The problem could be with your ISP, or you could have too many bandwidth hogging apps open.
 There is a wide variety of causes for slow internet connections.
 A good IT MSP can provide a systematic check of your systems to isolate the reason(s) for the slow connection, and quickly repair the problem or recommend an update to equipment, provider or software if the problem turns out to be systematic.
 The IT MSP can also provide training to your staff to teach them how to look for and correct some of the more basic and simple to resolve problems.